Form S-3 Registration Statement Requirements – Securities – Going Public Lawyers

 - has a class of common stock listed on a national securities exchange;

-- has not sold securities under this exception (including the securities proposed to be sold in this follow-on offering) in an amount exceeding one-third of its public float during the past 12 months.
+- has not sold securities under the rule (including the securities proposed to be sold in any follow-on offering in an amount exceeding one-third of its public float during the past 12 months.

-For more information, please contact Brenda Hamilton, Securities Attorney at 101 Plaza Real S, Suite 202 N, Boca Raton, Florida, (561) 416-8956, or by email at [email protected].
+For more information about Form S-3 and SEC reporting requirements, please contact Brenda Hamilton, Securities Attorney at 101 Plaza Real S, Suite 202 N, Boca Raton, Florida, (561) 416-8956, or by email at [email protected].
 This securities law blog post is provided as a general informational service to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute legal advice on any specific matter, nor does this message create an attorney-client relationship.
 Please note that the prior results discussed herein do not guarantee similar outcomes.

 Hamilton & Associates | Securities Attorneys